 As you prepare for the season that can be filled with both a joy and stress remember that as happy and stressful as this month is – it will pass.
 Before we know it the time for a new year will be here and we will look back on this holiday season with contentment or relief.

 Dr. Ines K. Roe has been helping women in transition rediscover themselves for over 20 years.
-If you’re been feeling unfulfilled, are frustrated with your sense of accomplishment in midlife, or simply need guidance on your path to holistic well being, join her ecourses or sign up for the Whole Person Wellness program.
+If you’ve been feeling unfulfilled, are frustrated with your sense of accomplishment in midlife, or simply need guidance on your path to holistic well being, consider her ecourses.